 Larry Olmstead, President & CEO of UWNC, stated: “In the wake of the tragic death of George Floyd, we’ve seen rallies, marches, statements of solidarity.
 Now it is time to move to the next step, concrete action.
 This issue is bigger than any one agency.
 We are pleased to unite with two powerhouse North State institutions to do our part to support constructive change.”

 Alexa Benson-Valavanis, President & CEO of North Valley Community Foundation, said: “It’s long past time for substantive action to reverse and rectify decades, centuries, of oppression, discrimination and injustice toward people of color, specifically Black Americans.
 This partnership is one incredible step in the right direction, but make no mistake, it will take all of us, and it will take millions of actions.”

-Kerry Caranci, CEO of Shasta Regional Community Foundation, said: “At the heart of the Community Foundation, we exist to enhance the communities of our region beyond the status quo.
+Kerry Caranci, CEO of Community Foundation of the North State, said: “At the heart of the Community Foundation, we exist to enhance the communities of our region beyond the status quo.
 We are at a pivotal moment for transformational change; through collaborative action, this fund will help us move forward to create strong and equitable North State communities.”